Ryan Robinson (CEO)

-When he was 22, Ryan was named in Forbes Under 30 for his work at Conduit.
+When he was 22, Ryan was featured in Forbes for his work at Conduit.
 He lectured at MIT about quantum computing and cryptocurrency.
 Also at MIT, Ryan premiered Conduit's computational innovations, which sped up certain supercomputing tasks by a factor of 100x.
 These innovations were implemented by Ricky Williams, lead software engineer at Conduit.
 After Ryan lectured on Conduit's achievements in high-performance computing, he was compared to "Steve Jobs in his prime" by MIT professor Jeremy Kepner.

 During 2020, Ryan's company began working with the White House's COVID-19 High-Performance Computing Consortium to help better understand SARS-CoV-2 and to search for treatments for COVID-19 as well as other coronaviral diseases.
 Ryan and his team members represent the youngest people who are part of the White House's COVID-19 High-Performance Computing Consortium.